Recent developments with Anheuser-Busch InBev SA/NV (BUD) have led to the company’s beta value being reach 1.24 cents. - News Daemon

 Anheuser-Busch InBev SA/NV (BUD) Insider and Institutional Ownership

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Beverages – Brewers Industry.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Anheuser-Busch InBev SA/NV stocks.
 The insider ownership of Anheuser-Busch InBev SA/NV is 53.90%, while institutional ownership is 6.80%.

 Anheuser-Busch InBev SA/NV (BUD) Latest Financial update

-In its latest quarterly report, released on 12/30/2022, the company reported earnings of $0.98 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+Going through the last 3-months fiscal report unveiled on the 12/30/2022, it has been observed that the corporation posted $0.98 earnings per share (EPS) during the time that was better than consensus figure (set at $0.7) by $0.28.
 This company achieved a net margin of +10.33 while generating a return on equity of 8.79.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.78 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 27.50% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 11.80% during the next five years compared to -6.00% drop over the previous five years of trading.